davidengelhart-codedev/RepoCleaner/ReadMe.md

 ### Description

 The idea behind RepoCleaner is to help organizations get an idea of GitHub private repositories that have not been used (had a commit) in a set interval set by the user (i.e which GitHub repositories have not had a commit in the last 12 months).

 The push towards EaC (Everything as Code) or IaC (Infrastructure as Code) has placed emphasis on ensuring an organizations actively commited repos (which should contain most everything in code) are only listed within GitHub for view (especially for on-boarding of new employees).

-Currently the CLI program lists the repos matching the criteria and the last commit for each; and allows saving to a CSV file for someone later to archive manually within GitHub.
+Currently the CLI program lists the repos matching the criteria and the last commit for each; and saves to a CSV file for someone later to archive manually within GitHub.

 Future state work will be to auto-archive these repos in the GitHub org upon user confirmation from the CLI; however important to verify these repositories are actually not in use before confirmation--primary reason this part is not built as of yet.